the present as a distort reality

 THE MATRIX (1999)

 Larry and Andy Wachowsky, the directors of this movie described a world where reality is nothing more than a computer program created by evil machines.
-A world that seems real, but it's just a screen1 hiding the real truth.
+A world that seems real, but it's just a screen hiding the real truth.

 In XXI century, a new kind of Big Brother, thanks to the Matrix, a giant computer linked to humans' brain, has turned the world in a parallel, simulated universe.
 Thomas Anderson (Keanu Reeves), called Neo joins a group of rebels whom the chief, Morpehus (Laurence Fishburne) is convinced to have found in him the saviour.
 The one who will wake up humanity from the cybernetic sleep.